 No-Load Test

-Test the induction machine with no load to find the per-phase magnetizing branch parameters Xm and RC.
-For this test, make sure the load dynamometer has all its terminals disconnected, where it is generating no power and supporting no load.
+Test the induction machine with no load to find the per-phase magnetizing branch parameters Xm and RC For this test, make sure the load dynamometer has all its terminals disconnected, where it is generating no power and supporting no load.

 Make sure the three-phase source is off.